Cryptocurrency Regulation Global Update

 Things started to swing a little bit when the SEC took aim at ICOs that were not scams, but simply had not complied.
 On November 16, 2018, the SEC announced it was forcing two ICO companies into compliance.
 These crypto startups now must return investors’ money, pay a $250,000 fine, and register and comply with the SEC from here on out.

 These were the first instances where the SEC brought ICOs into compliance for a simple lack of SEC registration.
-Neither company (Paragon and Airfox) was labeled as a scam or fraud.
-The reason they attracted the attention of the SEC is that they did not register and comply with the SEC, pure and simple.
+The SEC did not consider either company (Paragon and Airfox) to be a scam or fraud.
+Instead, the reason they attracted attention was that they did not register and comply with the SEC.

-Some folks theorize that this revelation was one of the major reasons behind the recent fall in cryptocurrency prices.The general sentiment regarding the SEC orders is that they are signaling an end to the wild west of ICO-mania, routing out the bad actors.
-But how far will they go?
+Some folks theorize that this revelation was one of the major reasons behind the recent fall in cryptocurrency prices

 Meanwhile, individual states are also delving into cryptocurrency regulation.
 In one area that was not too long ago the actual wild west, the state of Colorado has officially signed orders to shut down 18 ICOs because they were operating as unregistered securities.

-Alternatively, Ohio just became the first state to accept Bitcoin for state treasury payments, including sales tax and withholding taxes and using a 3rd party payment processor OhioCrypto.com.
+Alternatively, Ohio just became the first state to accept Bitcoin for state treasury payments.
+This includes sales tax, withholding taxes and using a 3rd party payment processor, OhioCrypto.com.
 However, the State Treasurer, Josh Mandel, is soon stepping down.
-His replacement Rep. Robert Sprague while approving of the idea of the pilot program, plans to review it fully before moving ahead.
-While state officials recognize the risk with taking payments in digital currencies, they want to be seen as progressive and business-friendly, something many other states are struggling with now.
+His replacement, Rep. Robert Sprague, openly approves of the idea of the pilot program.
+But he plans to review it fully before moving ahead.
+State officials recognize the risk of taking payments in digital currencies.
+However, they want a reputation as a progressive and business-friendly crypto region.
+This is definitely something many other states are struggling with now.

 Update – On December 20, 2018, two US Congressmen, Warren Davidson (R) of Ohio and Darren Soto (D) from Florida, introduced the Token Taxonomy Act of 2018, to: